Trump will nominate acting CDC director Susan Monarez for the position, White House official says

 Trump abruptly withdrew the nomination of his first pick, David Weldon, earlier this month.

 Monarez has been serving as the CDC’s acting director since January.
-She came from an outside federal government agency, the Advanced Research Projects Agency for Health.
+She came from another federal government agency, the Advanced Research Projects Agency for Health.

+In a social media post, Trump said that Monarez will work closely with his health secretary, Robert F. Kennedy Jr.

+“As an incredible mother and dedicated public servant, Dr. Monarez understands the importance of protecting our children, our communities, and our future,” Trump said in the post on Monday afternoon.
+“Americans have lost confidence in the CDC due to political bias and disastrous mismanagement.”

 Earlier this month, the White House withdrew the nomination of Weldon, a former Florida congressman, to lead the CDC.
 Weldon told the media his nomination was withdrawn because “there were not enough votes to get me confirmed.”

-Weldon was closely aligned with Robert F. Kennedy Jr., the U.S. health secretary who for years has been one of the nation’s leading anti-vaccine activists.
+Weldon was closely aligned with Kennedy, who for years has been one of the nation’s leading anti-vaccine activists.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.